Behold.. a Christmas Crochet Stocking. Beautiful. Classic. Fast and fun to make. It might just be your next favorite holiday crochet make!

 Crochet Stocking Pattern

-The main part of the stocking is crocheted with Lion Brand’s Color Made Easy, which is a #5 Bulky yarn.
+The main part of the basic stocking is crocheted with Lion Brand’s Color Made Easy, which is a #5 Bulky yarn.
 It’s the same yarn you know and love from the popular Ribbed Wonder Hat pattern.
 The stocking starts with the red yarn at the top down to the heel.
-Then things get a bit interesting as we make a heel flap on half the stitches, turn the heel and start working on all the stitches again.
-Once the stocking is made, crochet a hanger and a fur cuff.
+Then things get a bit interesting as we make a heel flap on half the stitches, turn the heel, and start working on all the stitches again.
+Once the stocking is made, crochet a hanger and a fur stocking cuff.
 Then sew them both to the stocking and you’re done!

 The heel on the crochet stocking can be a little tricky which is why I’m rating this an advanced pattern.
 My best advice here is to carefully read through the heel instructions and the photos to make sure you feel confident before starting.
-The actual stitches used in the stocking are very basic and because its a bulky weight yarn, the stocking is a very fast make!
+The actual stitches used in the stocking are very basic and because it’s a bulky weight yarn, the stocking is a very fast make!

 Crochet Stocking